 e. the scientific community or the public should be informed;

-f. there is a reasonable indication of possible criminal violation.
-In that instance, the University will inform, if applicable, the OSI or other research oversight agency, as well as the appropriate law enforcement agency, within 24 hours of obtaining that information.
+f. there is a reasonable indication of possible criminal violation In that instance, the University will inform, if applicable, the ORI or other research oversight agency, as well as the appropriate law enforcement agency, within 24 hours of obtaining that information.

-If thought necessary by the Dean, he or she may elect to suspend research in the relevant program(s) pending the outcome of the investigation.
+If thought necessary by the Dean, they/she/he may elect to suspend research in the relevant program(s) pending the outcome of the investigation.

-7. The purpose of the formal committee investigation is to explore further the allegations in order to determine whether misconduct has actually occurred.
-In appointing the investigative committee, the Dean will include individuals with knowledge and background appropriate to carry out the investigation.
-The Dean will also take precautions against real or apparent conflicts of interest on the part of members of the investigative committee.
+- The purpose of the Investigative Committee investigation is to explore further the allegations in order to determine whether misconduct has actually occurred.
+In appointing the Investigative Committee, the Dean will include individuals with knowledge and background appropriate to carry out the investigation.
+The Dean will also take precautions against real or apparent conflicts of interest on the part of members of the Investigative Committee.
 Such conflicts of interest may include: administrative dependency, close personal relationships, collaborative relationships, financial interest, or scientific bias.
 The committee members will be expected to state in writing that they have no conflicts of interest.

-This committee will be given the notice of the allegations as provided the accused, and will be charged to investigate the matter.
-In its investigation, the committee will be expected to talk with witnesses and review documentary evidence, secure necessary and appropriate expertise to carry out a thorough and authoritative evaluation of the relevant evidence, advise the accused of the evidence against him or her, and offer the accused a reasonable opportunity to respond and present evidence.
+The Investigative Committee will be given the notice of the allegations as provided to the Respondent and will be charged to investigate the matter.
+The Investigative Committee will be expected to talk with witnesses and review documentary evidence within sixty (60) days.
+The Investigative Committee will secure necessary and appropriate expertise to carry out a thorough and authoritative evaluation of the relevant evidence, advise the Respondent of the evidence against them/her/him, and offer the Respondent a reasonable opportunity to respond and present evidence.
 As in the initial inquiry stage, it is normally expected that persons having or reasonably believed to have direct knowledge or information about the activity that is the basis for the allegations will be consulted, and that those consulted will maintain the confidence of the consultations.

 Complete summaries of committee interviews with witnesses shall be prepared, provided to the interviewed party for comment or revision, and included as a part of the investigatory file.
 Detailed minutes of the investigation will be kept.

-Attorneys may not appear with or on behalf of the accused or any witness in proceedings before the committee.
-The accused and other witnesses may rely on their own legal counsel in the preparation of any documents or the collection of any evidence to be presented to the committee.
+Attorneys may not appear with or on behalf of the Respondent or any witness in proceedings before the Investigative Committee.
+The Respondent and other witnesses may rely on their own legal counsel in the preparation of any documents or the collection of any evidence to be presented to the Investigative Committee.

-During the formal proceedings before the committee, the accused shall have full access to all evidence that may form the basis of discipline within a reasonable time to respond to the evidence, including knowledge of the person or persons alleging misconduct.
-Only with such full access is the accused afforded an adequate opportunity to refute or explain the evidence.
-Thus, evidence normally must be acquired by the Dean or school committee for use in the formal investigation with no assurances of confidentiality of sources.
+During the formal proceedings before the Investigative Committee, the Respondent shall have full access to all evidence that may form the basis of discipline within a reasonable time to allow the Respondent to respond to the evidence, including knowledge of the person or persons alleging misconduct.
+Only with such full access is the Respondent afforded an adequate opportunity to refute or explain the evidence.
+Thus, evidence normally must be acquired by the Dean or Investigative Committee for use in the investigation with no assurances of confidentiality of sources.
 If such an assurance of confidentiality must be given to facilitate investigation, the evidence obtained under that assurance may not be used as a basis of disciplinary action.
-The committee will allow the accused to submit a written response to the evidence that may form the basis for discipline before the committee writes its report to the dean.
+The Investigative Committee will allow the Respondent to submit a written response to the evidence that may form the basis for discipline before the Investigative Committee writes its report to the Dean.

-9. The process of a formal misconduct investigation will be conducted as expeditiously as possible with a goal of being completed within 120 days.
-This period includes conducting the investigation, preparing the report of findings, making that report available for comment by the subjects of the investigation, and submitting the report to the Dean for decision and submission to the OSI or other appropriate agency.
+- The process of a formal misconduct investigation will be conducted as expeditiously as possible with a goal of being completed within one hundred and twenty (120) days.
+This period includes conducting the investigation, preparing the report of findings, making that report available for comment by the subjects of the investigation, and submitting the report to the Dean for decision and submission to the ORI or any other appropriate agency.

-All of the foregoing procedures should be carried out promptly and in confidence so that the risk to the reputation of the person under investigation is minimized.
+All of the foregoing procedures should be carried out promptly and in confidence so that the risk to the reputation of the Respondent is minimized.
 Diligent efforts will be made to restore reputations of persons alleged to have engaged in misconduct when allegations are found not to be supported.

-10. A person who has been disciplined may file a grievance with the appropriate University committee within sixty (60) days after notification of the discipline.
-After a final decision is reached, the University may, in its discretion, provide notice of the outcome to those persons who were informed about the investigation, may have been affected by the misconduct, or otherwise have a professional need for such information.
-(See “Faculty Grievances,” Part IV, Chapter 2).
+- A person who has been disciplined may file a grievance with the appropriate University committee in accordance with the grievance process set forth in Part IV, Chapter 2, Section B (“Faculty Grievances”).
+After a final decision is reached, the University may, at its discretion, provide notice of the outcome to those persons who were informed about the investigation, may have been affected by the misconduct, or otherwise have a professional need for such information.